viperleed/viperleed/doc/content/installation.rst

         an MPI implementation nor an the ``mpirun`` Fortran compiler.

     .. warning::
-        The notes below are for installing the very basic, unoptimized LAPACK/BLAS versions.
+        The notes below are for installing the very basic, non-optimized LAPACK/BLAS versions.
 Hence, execution of the code will be rather **slow**.

     -  Install `MSys2 <https://www.msys2.org/>`__, which then installs MinGW,
        then open the MSys2 shell.